• Skip to primary navigation

 For instance, managing the pain of post-impairment syndrome may involve a combination of medications, physical therapy, and gentle exercise, like yoga.
 Fatigue and weakness can also be improved with physical therapy and exercise.[2]

-Lifestyle changes can be beneficial, like promoting good sleep habits and eating a healthy and nutritious diet.
+Lifestyle changes, like promoting good sleep habits and eating a healthy and nutritious diet, can be beneficial.
 Using mobility aids and working with an occupational therapist can make daily tasks easier and safer, as falls are more likely when weakness, pain, and fatigue increase.

 For depression and other mental health issues, many treatments can help.
 Working with a therapist or counselor can help change negative thoughts and behaviors.
 Medications used appropriately can relieve anxiety, lack of focus, and depression.

-People living with this challenging condition can significantly benefit from support groups and chatting online or in-person with others who may be experiencing similar challenges.
+People living with this challenging condition can significantly benefit from support groups and engaging in online or in-person discussions with others who are experiencing similar challenges.

 It is also important to have and rely on a close network of friends and family for social support and even assistance with ordinary tasks when pain and fatigue become overwhelming.